Zunith/BCRP-Updates/README.md

 Most current updates :
 -----------------------------------------------------------------------------------------------------
 (NEWEST UPDATE) V3.2 - Quick adjustments
-- Changed how the amount of locals that roam the streets etc.
+- Changed the amount of locals that roam the streets etc.
 - Added a huge variety of planes.
 - Added a few plane sounds.
 - Added the ability for locals to be inside stores, etc.